-On 22 October 2020, Rich Littledale and Amy Christenson, Founders of Startup People Clinic, ran an interactive workshop for SETsquared Bristol, to empower attendees to become effective leaders.
+SETsquared Bristol ran an interactive workshop led by Rich Littledale and Amy Christenson, Founders of Startup People Clinic, to empower attendees to become effective leaders.
 Rich and Amy bring deep people insight from business psychology and coaching, as well as pragmatism from time in-house, and experience supporting leading startups.
 Here we share our top tips from the session.

 Business is all about people.
 What habits should you cultivate in order to become a better leader and positively impact the people around you?
 In any business – but particularly a small one – the leader’s actions have an impact, and this will not always be what you intend.